-- Our school has an enrolment ceiling (maximum) based on our size / facilities.
+- Our school has an enrolment ceiling (maximum) based on our size and facilities.

-- Our school has a defined catchment area where we must accept enrolments (as we are the closest Government Primary School in a "straight-line" to residents in the catchment area).
+- Our school has a defined catchment area from where we must accept enrolments (Click here to see if we are your closest school).

 - Our school has to manage student intake within our ceiling which may include denying enrolment to students from outside our catchment area.